+ASCII

+SO

+ESC SO

+Hex

+0E

+1B 0E

-ASCII SO ESC SO Hex 0E 1B 0E Dec 14 27 14 Purpose Selects e xpanded (double wide) print for one line only.
-Discussio ion This expanded print control code is a line-by-line print attribute when the SO or ESC SO control code is received, all printable characters after the will be printed double wide and then automatically reset.
+Purpose Selects expanded (double wide) print for one line only.

+Discussion This expanded print control code is a line-by-line print attribute; when the SO or ESC SO control code is received, all printable characters after the will be printed double wide and then automatically reset.

 This control code can be reset by a paper motion control code (LF, VT, CR, etc.), by the DC4 (double wide cancel) code, ESC @ (Emulation Reset), CAN or ESC W (double wide print).
-Whe set by SO, double wide print is not cancelled by the Autowrap feature.
-Example The following sample program illustrates Expanded Print for line only.
-Another example of expanded printing is shown for Expanded (Double Wide) Print, ESC W on page 173.
-Control code SO selects expanded character printing for one line only.
+When set by SO, double wide print is not cancelled by the Autowrap feature.

+Example The following sample program illustrates Expanded Print for one line only.
+Another example of expanded printing is shown for Expanded (Double Wide) Print, ESC W on page 140.

+expanded character printing for one line only.